Michigan Trout Fishing License: Costs, Rules & Exemptions

 3. Authorized retailers: sporting goods stores, bait shops.

-4. Donations: listed conservation groups accept voluntary funding for habitat work.
+4. Donations: conservation groups accept voluntary funding for habitat work.

-Confirm current fees and rule changes on the DNR site before purchase.
+Confirm current fees and any rule changes on the DNR site before you purchase.

 Online Purchase Steps

-Consider donating to cold-water conservation groups during checkout if you want to support trout habitat despite no stamp requirement.
+During checkout, you can also donate to cold-water conservation groups if you want to support trout habitat beyond what your license fee covers.

 In-Person Locations